About Steamworks Creative

 In 2012, Mary Lou Scherder bought her first guitar, and hasn’t put it down since.
 What started out as a hobby, quickly became a passion beyond words and actions.
 She quickly put pen to paper and began writing her own music and started performing her originals at local open stages and festivals, releasing her debut full length album in the spring of 2016.
 In just five short years, she has become a regular acoustic music performer at many local pubs, breweries and wineries in the Pittsburgh area.

 Mary Lou’s roots go back to growing up on a farm in northern Butler County.
 Her original music has been inspired by her upbringing which was filled with love of family and music.
-She has two grown children and is a full-time employee in the Athletic Department of Slippery Rock University.
+She has two grown children and is a full-time employee at University of Pittsburgh.
 She currently resides in Gibsonia.

 Jake Leya is a Pittsburgh-based musician and songwriter as well as the Venue Manager at Steamworks Creative.
 Having performed in several bands throughout much his short life thus far, Jake is currently a member of the groups Tears of Joy and Bad Custer in which he plays drums and keyboards respectively.
 In December 2017, he graduated with a Multimedia degree and a Music minor from Duquesne University; now he’s back to living with his parents in Hampton Township.
 His father, Chris Leya, is the owner and operator of LiveBurghStudio, a house show venue in Hampton where Jake also assists.